-However, there are telltale signs of wear that should tell you the mats are not functioning well and that you should already start looking into replacement.
+However, there are telltale signs of wear that should tell you the mats are not functioning well and that you should already start looking into a replacement.
 Watch out for these signs:

 Fading in printed or colored mats is a telltale sign of wear and tear.
 They are not necessarily useless over a little patch of fade but it should be a good metric of how much life your mats have left.

 Another obvious sign of overuse is curling around the edges.
-Not only do these minor flaws make your floor look less than stellar, they also pose the danger of trips and falls.
+Not only do these minor flaws make your floor look less than stellar, but they also pose the danger of trips and falls.

 Most mats require a weekly deep vacuuming treatment.
 Dirt scrapers and outdoor mats also need pressure treatment every so often.
-When these reliable regular cleaning take a longer time and dirt accumulation becomes more and more impossible to remove, it’s high time you run to your trusted mat supplier for a replacement.
+When these reliable regular cleanings take a longer time and dirt accumulation becomes more and more impossible to remove, it’s high time you run to your trusted mat supplier for a replacement.